Dimitris-Klis/Jimms-Prefs/README.md

 Despite this, some extra features have been added!
 (For example, you can now store more variables directly!)<br>

-*No more boolean to int nonsense!*
+*No more boolean to int conversion nonsense!*
 ```c#
   JimmsPrefs.SetBool("IsTrue", true);
 ```